hirosystems/stacks-subnets/docs/getting-started.md

 ### Create the contracts

 While this guide does involve writing and publishing a Clarity contract to your local subnet, Clarinet does not yet support contract deployment to subnets directly.
-Instead, we will manually deploy the contract through a stacks.js script in a later step.
+Instead, we will manually deploy the contract through a Stacks.js script in a later step.

 #### Creating the Stacks (L1) contract

-Our first Clarity code will be the L1 contract that serves as an interface with the subnet node, in this instance allowing us to mint and transfer NFTs between the layers.
+Our first contract will be the L1 contract that serves as an interface with the subnet node, in this instance allowing us to mint and transfer NFTs between the layers.
 Our L1 NFT contract is going to implement the [SIP-009 NFT trait](https://github.com/stacksgov/sips/blob/main/sips/sip-009/sip-009-nft-standard.md#trait).

 We will add this to our project as a requirement so that Clarinet will deploy it for us.